masagrator/Status-Monitor-Overlay/README.md

 Q: Game sometimes hangs when using Status Monitor Overlay.
 Why?

 A: This is because of dmnt:cht nature.
 Some games don't like that it's peaking constantly at its memory and they stuck.
 This happens only if you are using NX-FPS plugin.
-Solution is to just close Status Monitor Overlay (you don't need to close Tesla Menu) and wait few seconds until it will resume.
+Solution is to just close Status Monitor Overlay (you don't need to close Tesla Menu) and wait few seconds until game will resume.